-Tate lay awake in the darkness, blinking back tears.
-He had prayed for help, but it seemed like a heavy black cloud hung over him, shutting out the Spirit.
+ate lay awake in the darkness, prayed for help, but it seemed like a heavy black cloud hung over him, shutting out the Spirit.

-What if I never forget that awful TV show? he worried.
+"What if I never forget that awful TV show?" he worried.

 A few days ago, he had finished his homework early and flipped on the TV.
 But he hadn't expected to see something like that on the screen.
 Tate was so shocked that he forgot to turn off the television as quickly as he should have.